goggledefogger/gorillas2000/README.md

    ```
    cd gorillas2000
    ```

-TODO: write instructions on how to start a web server
+4. TODO: write instructions on how to start a web server

-Open your browser and go to `http://localhost:3000` (or the port number specified) to play the game.
+5. Open your browser and go to `http://localhost:3000` (or the port number specified) to play.

 ## Development

-Feel free to create a pull request if you'd like to contribute your changes back to the main repository.
+Contributions are welcome!
+Feel free to create a pull request to contribute.

 ## Credits

 - Original Gorillas Game: Developed by IBM in 1991.
-- Remake by: Danny Bauman
+- Gorillas2000 Remake By: Danny Bauman